cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 Little is known about Carriera's early life and artistic training.[^6] Most women who became successful artists had fathers, brothers or husbands who were also artists.
 This was not the case for Carriera: her father worked as a government office clerk, she had no brothers, and she never married.
 She maintained her own studio where her sisters Giovanna and Angela (until the latter's marriage) worked as assistants and collaborators.
 After their father's death, Rosalba---aged 46---became the head of the family household, continuing to live with and support her mother and younger sister Giovanna for the rest of their lives.

 [^6]: On Carriera's training, see Sani, "Precisazioni su Rosalba Carriera, i suoi maestri e la sua scuola.
-Un percorso europeo tra Rococò e Illuminismo," in Pavanello, ed., *Atti del Convegno Internazionale*, 97-113; and Sergio Marinelli, "Antonio Balestra e Rosalba Carriera", Ibid., 115-128.
+Un percorso europeo tra Rococò e Illuminismo," in Pavanello, ed., *Atti del Convegno Internazionale*, 97-113; and Sergio Marinelli, "Antonio Balestra e Rosalba Carriera", *Ibid.*, 115-128.

 By her late twenties, the Venetian artist began to make a name for herself throughout Europe.
 She received invitations to courts across Europe and left the lagoon city for three extended trips.
 The most important of these was an invitation to Paris, where she lived for a year (1720-21) with her mother and sisters in the home of the financier and collector, Pierre Crozat.
 Much admired by fellow artists as well as royalty, she counted among her numerous clients Antoine Watteau and the young Louis XV.
 Back in Italy, two years later, in 1723, she was invited to the court of the Duchy of Modena and Reggio, where she lived for about five months while she created portraits of the princesses of the Este family.
 In 1730, she travelled with her sister, Giovanna, to the court in Vienna where she worked for about three months, creating portraits of various members of the court, including the Dowager Empress Wilhelmina Amalia.